cat-squad/weightup/README.md

 # weight-up

-A weightlifting app to help you track your strength and lifting history!
+A weightlifting app to take the thought process out of planning a workout.
+Know what muscle group you need to hit?
+Perfect!
+Select that group and then swipe to select the exercises you actually want to do!
+Eventually this app will help you track your lifting history and graph your strength gains over time! :)

 ### Purpose
 To learn react-native, get a better grasp on redux, and gain experience with Firebase!